Skip to main content

 Example

-After a fire, you may have to pay your mortgage as well as rent for living elsewhere while repairs are completed.
-Our plans cover the increased costs of living until you can return to your condo.
+After a fire, you may have to pay your mortgage and rent for living elsewhere while repairs are completed.
+Our plans cover the increased living costs until you can return to your condo.

 Your Loss of Use limit is generally set using a percentage of your content Amount of Insurance.
 For condo owners, we typically use 100% of the Amount of Insurance for your condominium contents.